 If you are into hiking, you have probably already heard about GPS tracks also known as GPS routes, GPS trails etc. GPS tracks are very useful for hiking as they make it simple and hassle-free to navigate on trails.
 A GPS track contains information about the trail such as geographical coordinates, altitude and distance.
 You can find GPS tracks on the internet or create them yourself.
-Most modern GPS-enabled devices (smartphones, GPS watches, handheld GPS devices etc.) support GPS tracks and can display them as an overlay (line) on a map.
+Most modern GPS-enabled devices (smartphones, GPS watches, handheld GPS devices etc.) support GPS tracks and can display them as an overlay (line) on a map – see the image on the right.
 If you have the GPS track for a hike and an appropriate device, navigation gets very easy – you just follow the line on the screen until you reach the destination.

 However, keep in mind that electronic devices tend to run out of batteries on long hikes and that GPS signal is not available everywhere.
 Therefore, you should always have a backup (e.g. map and a compass).